-- ignore and continue;

 - display a message;

 - execute a particular word;

 - set interpretation state and begin text interpretation;

 - take other implementation-defined actions;

 - take implementation-dependent actions.

 The response to a particular ambiguous condition need not be the same under all circumstances.

 3.4.5 Compilation